felixamaladoss/spectra-viewer/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 Spectra Viewer accepts data structure as a JSON format.
-Now it supports two keys for data points:  data , peaks.
+Now it supports two keys for data points:  data or peaks.
+Both should be array.

-Both are arrays.
-Peaks should have two data points: -  intensity, mz Data should have single data point.
+peaks should have two data points: -  intensity, mz

+Data should have single data point.

 For example: